jeannafta/trajnetplusplusbaselines/README.rst

 Jean Naftalski
 Florent Zolliker

-1. Comparaison between Vanilla & D-Grid Models
+1. Comparaison between Vanilla, D-Grid,
 -----
    1.1 Quantitative Evaluation
    The following graphs were obtained when training the five_parallel_synth_data using a Vanilla Model & a D-Grid Model: